astronomer/airflow-guide-passing-data-between-tasks/README.md

 # airflow-guide-passing-data-between-tasks
 This repo contains an Astronomer project with multiple example DAGs showing how to pass data between your Airflow tasks.
-A guide discussing the DAGs and concepts in depth will be published shortly.
+A guide discussing the DAGs and concepts in depth can be found [here](https://www.astronomer.io/guides/airflow-passing-data-between-tasks).

 ## Tutorial Overview
 This tutorial covers two methods for passing data between tasks: